Happy Sunday! I’m writing to you once again from my mom’s house in Ohio. I’m so happy to connect with you!

 Hear today’s Audio LoveGram now!

-Just scroll down on this page until you see the audio player.
+Just scroll down on that page until you see the audio player.
 Click play!
 Voila!

 After you listen to today’s LoveGram, consider some ways that you can experience nature and the people around you with a brand new sense of delight and awe.